Automattic/wp-calypso/client/components/select-dropdown/README.md

 Optional tabIndex setting to override tab order via keyboard navigation.
 By default this is set to `0` which simply puts the element in the tabbing flow according to the component's placement in the document.

+`disabled`

+Used to determine whether the select dropdown is in a disabled state.
+When disabled it will not respond to interaction and will render to appear disabled.

 #### Dropdown Item

 `selected`